sadmuphin/iss-tracker-cli/README.md

 # Its pretty much the same method for bot cURL and HTTPie:
 $ http "iss.cryptid.dev?mono"
 ```
-You may have to use this monotone version if you're using Window's Command Prompt.

 #### Units
 Units for some information (where required) can be: